divine-ray/Servilia/README.md

 ---
 ### Overview
 A slightly oversized and overdone Worldbuilding project, single-handed-ly done by me.
-Originally designed as D&D(ish) + Home-brew setting, has expanded out and beyond that ever since.
-Currently ^[(11.06.24)] in the process of removing D&D-related structures.
+Originally designed as D&D™(ish) + Home-brew setting, has expanded out and beyond that ever since.
+Currently ^[(11.06.24)] in the process of removing D&D™-related structures.
 There's little understandable or coherent, linked story going on, since my interests are more in the entire overarching environment and such.
 But you'll find some texts that are from the point of view of a individual, who might become a persistent character.
 Who knows.[^1]
 Please read what we put [[Towards the Reader]].
 ### Themes